fcastro25/GravMagSuite/README.md

 ## WHY?

-Major geophysical software/suites are comercial ones or just simple open source scripts without a friendly graphical user interface (GUI).
-With Grav Mag Suite the user have in hand a variety of tools capable of do all kinds of processing tasks over potential field geophysical data.
+Most geophysical software/suites are comercial or just simple open source command line programs.
+With Grav Mag Suite the user have in hand a variety of tools capable of do several kinds of processing tasks over potential field geophysical data.
 To make it easier, every processing tool has a corresponding GUI which allows the user to perform processing tasks in few steps.
 In this way, Grav Mag Suite unites the best of two worlds: be free of charge and easy to opperate.

 ## AUTHOR